 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Azerbaijan, wholly located within the South Caspian Sea basin, is among the oldest oil producers in the world.
-Oil and gas development and export is central to Azerbaijan's economic growth.
-The country is one of Caspian region's most important strategic export openings to the West.
+Oil and natural gas production and export are central to Azerbaijan's economic growth.
+The country is one of the Caspian region's most important strategic export routes to the West.

-Azerbaijan, one of the oldest oil producing countries in the world, is an important oil and natural gas supplier, particularly for European markets.
-Although traditionally it has been a prolific oil producer, Azerbaijan's importance as a natural gas supplier will grow in the future as field development and export infrastructure expands.
-The conflicting claims over the maritime and seabed boundaries of the Caspian Sea between Azerbaijan and Iran continue to cause uncertainty, with Iran challenging Azerbaijan's hydrocarbon exploration in its offshore area.
+Azerbaijan, one of the oldest oil producing countries in the world, is an important oil and natural gas supplier in the Caspian Sea region, particularly for European markets.
+Although traditionally it has been a prolific oil producer, Azerbaijan's importance as a natural gas supplier will grow in the future as field development and export infrastructure expand.
+The conflicting claims over the maritime and seabed boundaries of the Caspian Sea between Azerbaijan and Iran continue to cause uncertainty, with Iran challenging Azerbaijan's hydrocarbon exploration in offshore areas claimed by both sides.

-Natural gas accounted for about 66 percent of Azerbaijan's total domestic energy consumption in 2010, with oil consumption at 31 percent of total energy use, and a marginal contribution from hydropower.
+Natural gas accounted for about 67% of Azerbaijan's total domestic energy consumption in 2012.
+Oil accounted for 30% of total energy use, and hydropower contributed a marginal amount.
 Overall, Azerbaijan is a net energy exporter.
-The country swaps small volumes of natural gas with Iran-the Nakhchivan exclave receives all of its natural gas from Iran, because it is not connected to Azerbaijan's pipeline network.
+The country swaps small volumes of natural gas with Iran—the Nakhchivan exclave receives all of its natural gas from Iran, because it is not connected to Azerbaijan's pipeline network.

-Oil and gas development and exports are central to Azerbaijan's economy.
-The country's economy is heavily dependent on its energy exports, with more than 90 percent of total exports accounted for by oil and gas exports, according to the International Monetary Fund data.
+Oil and gas production and exports are central to Azerbaijan's economy.
+The country's economy is heavily dependent on its energy exports, with more than 90% of total exports accounted for by oil and gas exports, according to data from the International Monetary Fund.

 Source: CIA Factbook

-Unexpected production problems at its largest fields caused total output to fall to below 1.0 million bbl/d in 2011, and total production continued to decline through the middle of 2013.
+Unexpected production problems at its largest fields caused total output to fall to below 1.0 million bbl/d in 2011, and total production continued to decline through mid-2013.

-Azerbaijan's proven crude oil reserves were estimated at 7 billion barrels in January 2013, according to the Oil and Gas Journal (OGJ).
-In 2012, Azerbaijan produced approximately 930,000 barrels per day (bbl/d) of total oil and consumed about 85,000 bbl/d.
-The country was among the 20 largest exporters of oil in the world in 2012.
+Azerbaijan's proven crude oil reserves were estimated at 7 billion barrels in January 2014, according to the Oil & Gas Journal (OGJ).
+In 2013, Azerbaijan produced 881,000 barrels per day (bbl/d) of petroleum and other liquids, and consumed about 85,000 bbl/d.

 Azerbaijan is one of the world's oldest producing countries and has played a significant role in the development of today's oil industry.
-The world's first paraffin factory was opened there in 1823 and the first oil field was drilled in 1846.
-Azerbaijan was the site of the first offshore oil field, the Neft Dashlary, in the shallow water of the Caspian Sea, which still produces oil today.
+The world's first paraffin factory was opened there in 1823, and the world's first oil field was drilled in 1846.
+Azerbaijan was the site of the first offshore oil field—the Neft Dashlary—in the shallow water of the Caspian Sea, which was completed in 1951 and still produces oil today.

-The country's largest hydrocarbon basins are located offshore in the Caspian Sea, particularly the Azeri Chirag Guneshli (ACG) field, which accounted for more than 80 percent of Azerbaijan's total oil output in 2012.
-Similar to its share of total production, ACG also holds the vast majority of Azerbaijan's total reserves, with approximately 5 billion barrels located in this field.
+The country's largest hydrocarbon basins are located offshore in the Caspian Sea, particularly the Azeri Chirag Guneshli (ACG) field, which accounted for almost 75% of Azerbaijan's total oil output in 2013.
+Similar to its share of total production, ACG also holds over 70% of Azerbaijan's total reserves, with about 5 billion barrels located in this field.

-Although the State Oil Company of Azerbaijan Republic (SOCAR) is involved in all segments of the oil sector, it produces only about 20 percent of Azerbaijan's total oil output, with the remainder produced by international oil companies.
+Although the State Oil Company of Azerbaijan Republic (SOCAR) is involved in all segments of the oil sector, it produces only about 20% of Azerbaijan's total oil output, with the remainder produced by international oil companies.

-Almost immediately following its independence, Azerbaijan allowed foreign participation in its oil sector, and it has signed the most production-sharing agreements among all former Soviet Union countries.
+Almost immediately following its independence in 1991 from the Soviet Union, Azerbaijan allowed foreign participation in its oil sector, and it has signed the most production-sharing agreements among all former Soviet Union countries.
 In general, hydrocarbons are produced under production-sharing agreements, with the share of profits dependent on the internal rate of return achieved by the project.

-SOCAR, which produces approximately 20 percent of the country's output, is responsible for exploration and production of oil and natural gas in Azerbaijan, operating the country's two refineries, running the country's pipeline system, and managing the country's oil and natural gas imports and exports.
-Although the Ministry of Industry and Energy handles exports as well as exploration and production agreements with foreign companies, SOCAR participates in all of the international consortia developing oil and gas projects in Azerbaijan.
-On its own, SOCAR produces less than 20 percent of Azerbaijan's total output, with the remaining 80 percent being produced at the ACG oil fields by the BP-operated Azerbaijan International Operating Company (AIOC) and at the BP-operated Shah Deniz field (oil condensate).
-AIOC is a consortium of nine petroleum companies that have signed extraction contracts with Azerbaijan.
+The remaining 80% of Azerbaijan's output comes from the ACG oil fields by the BP-operated Azerbaijan International Operating Company (AIOC) and at the BP-operated Shah Deniz field (which produces oil condensate).
+AIOC is a consortium of 10 petroleum companies that have signed extraction contracts with Azerbaijan.
 The AIOC is led by BP and includes Chevron, Inpex, Statoil, Turkiye Petrolleri, ExxonMobil, SOCAR, ITOCHU, and Hess.
 BP and a number of other AIOC consortium members have made significant direct investments in the development of the ACG field, with some AIOC member companies also investing in the construction of the Baku-Tbilisi-Ceyhan (BTC) pipeline.
 BP is the largest foreign investor and has been involved in Azerbaijan since 1992.

-Much of Azerbaijan's oil is marketed by the Socar's Geneva-based subsidiary Socar Trading, which has been in operation since 2008.
+Much of Azerbaijan's oil is marketed by the Socar's Geneva-based subsidiary Socar Trading, which has been operating since 2008.
 As the largest shareholder in ACG, BP is also a regular marketer of Azerbaijan's crude oil.